GEOSwift/GEOSwift/README.md

 ### Playground

 Explore more, interactively, from the Xcode project’s playground.
+It can be found inside `GEOSwiftPlayground` folder.

 ![Playground](/README-images/playground.png)